 How the Strategic Planning Process Works

-The rhythm of the city’s annual strategic planning process is essentially a four-step system as shown in Figure 1 and 2 below: 1.
+The rhythm of the city’s annual strategic planning process is essentially a four-step system: 1.
 Analyze 2.
 Design (Define, Ideate, and Select) 3.
 Implement 4.
 Evaluate.

 Step 1: Analyze